 Choose the Right Materials

 To ensure that your freight is not damaged, it is important that you use the right packing materials.
 When it comes to packing your freight, use secure, heavy boxes and ensure that all your goods are securely packed and protected with extra material to take up any excess volume in each box.
 Be sure that the weight is evenly distributed on each pallet and secure the pallet with cardboard bracing, strap and shrink wrap.
+Then all goods must be blocked and braced inside a strong wooden crate.

 Prepare for Moisture